 Wordfence is a popular security plugin for WordPress.
-If you want to enhance your website's security level, you can install a Wordfence firewall plugin.
+If you want to improve the security level of your website, you can install a Wordfence firewall plugin.

 Introduction to WordPress Security Plugin Wordfence

-Filename: wp-admin / .php File Type: Core Details: This file is located in the WordPress core directory but is not distributed with this version of WordPress.
-This is often due to it being left over from a previous WordPress update, but it could also be added by other plugins or malicious files introduced by attackers.
-If your website has been compromised, traces will inevitably be left in file modifications.
-Early detection and handling can prevent greater losses.
+Details: This file is located in the WordPress core directory, but is not distributed with this version of WordPress.
+This is usually due to it being left over from a previous WordPress update, but it could also be added by other plugins or malicious files added by attackers.

 There are many more features you can explore after installation.